aaronamran/MCSI-Remote-Cybersecurity-Internship/Penetration Testing/arbitrary-command-sql-injection.md

 ## Practical Approach
 1. Download and install XAMPP, Microsoft SQL Server and also SQL Server Management Studio (SSMS) in Windows 10 VM
 2. The vulnerable PHP web app is called `vuln.php` and is saved in vulnsql folder in htdocs.
 Note that in MSSQL, SQL or cmd injections are parsed sequentially, meaning that a full SQL with command injection will return only the corresponding SQL output.
-Hence for the vulnerable web app to be able to perform SQL with command injection, it needs to be tailored specifically to ensure command injections are successful
+Therefore it needs to:
+   - Process all result sets returned by SQL Server (as implemented in the `sqlsrv_next_result($stmt)` function).
+The first result set comes from the `SELECT * FROM users WHERE id = '1';` query.
+The second result set comes from the execution of `EXEC xp_cmdshell 'net user';`
+   - Combine queries into one statement.
+The code sends both queries in one `sqlsrv_query` call and ensures SQL Server processes both queries as a single batch
+   - Handle inputs dynamically.
+The input `1'; EXEC xp_cmdshell 'net user';--` successfully works because the entire string is dynamically inserted into the `$sql` query.
+SQL Server treats the string after the semicolon (`;`) as a separate command due to its batch execution capability.
+The code doesn't sanitize the input or validate it, so it executes as-is, which is intentional for a vulnerable application
+   - Process query results in loops to process first result set (from `SELECT`) and next result set (from `EXEC xp_cmdshell`)
    ```
    <?php
    error_reporting(E_ALL);